Osereme7/To-do-list/README.md

-This is a simple to do app project
+This is a simple to do app project that creates a docker image